Committees and working groups

 The Planning Working Group is an informal discussion group that meets when needed, to discuss the more complex individual planning applications in detail.

-The Finance Working Group meets during November, December and January to discuss options before the Parish Council meets to prepare and recommend a draft budget for the following financial year.
+The Finance Working Group meets during November, December and January to discuss options and recommend a draft budget to the Parish Council for the following financial year.
 By law, only the full Parish Council can set the budget and precept.
-These key decisions usually take place in January during a public meeting.
+These key decisions are always made in either January or early February, during a public meeting.

 The Flood Working Group formed as the Parish Council's response to two severe surface water flooding incidents in 2018.
 The Group brings together residents with local knowledge, landowners and outside expertise, with the aim of reducing the risk of further incidents.
 Members are developing a Flood Plan that collates and applies local knowledge.
 This document will enable emergency services to make a coordinated response to future flood events.
 Group members are also trained as Flood Wardens to act as the local eyes and ears, and increase community resilience.
 The Parish Council is affiliated to the National Flood Forum, a charity which supports communities and individuals at risk of flooding and helps flood action groups to develop innovative local solutions to local problems.

 The Affordable Housing Working Group meets to review options and opportunities for local needs and affordable housing, and is working with English Rural Housing to identify potential sites for a local needs scheme.
-The Group also leads on parish-wide housing needs surveys.
-These establish the evidence of need for different housing types.
+The Group also leads on parish-wide housing needs surveys (HNS).
+The most recent HNS in 2022 updated the evidence of local need for different housing types.

 The Allotment Working Group has oversight of Churchfield and Beanfield allotment related issues.
 The group is also keeping a watching brief on the Bridge Street allotments.
 Ashford Borough Council intends to off-load its responsibility for managing these, but has not provided the Parish Council with any details or timescale for the asset transfer.